lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 1. Purpose

-This document defines the shared engineering standard for Lily Studio projects and should guide new development, pull-request reviews, refactors, shared packages, interface operate, runtime systems, and long-term maintenance.
+This document defines the shared engineering standard for Lily Studio projects and should guide new development, pull-request reviews, refactors, shared packages, interface work, runtime systems, and long-term maintenance.
 Its purpose is to give every Lily developer the same expectations for how code is structured, named, documented, controlled, and maintained.

 The convention applies to **all Lily Studio Luau code**, not one specific game, feature, or system.
 Examples use neutral names such as `foo`, `bar`, `baz`, `object`, `data`, and `value` so that the rules stay general and can be applied anywhere in the Lily codebase.